artipie/npm-proxy-adapter/README.md

 Host: artipie.com
 ```
 At first, we try to get `{package}/package.json` file in the storage.
 If there is no
-such file, we send request from `npm-remote-adapter` to remote registry:
+such file, we send request from `npm-proxy-adapter` to remote registry:
 ```http request
 GET /{package} HTTP/1.1
 Host: registry.npmjs.org